bugsbugsbux/jjj/README.md

-J was first released in 1990 as a successor to APL, an alternative mathematical notation that is computer-executable and works well with array data.
+J was first released in 1990 as a successor to APL, an alternative mathematical notation that is computer-executable and works well with multi-dimensional array data.
 Most notably J switches from APL's custom symbol-set to ASCII only, calling basic builtins by a single symbol or a symbol with appended dot or colon, and giving distinct meaning to single symbols that usually appear in pairs like various braces and quotes (`[]"{}` etc).

 #### Comments: